 Duneland School Corporation Parent Representative

-Jackie Hood moved to Indiana four years ago from Michigan for her husband’s job.
+Jackie Hood moved to Indiana seven years ago from Michigan for her husband’s job.
 She has two children.
-Her son is a second grader and her daughter is a kindergartener at Brummitt Elementary.
+Her son is a fifth grader at Liberty Intermediate and her daughter is a second grader at Brummitt Elementary.
 Her son has an IEP and was diagnosed with developmental delay at age three after aging out of the early intervention program in Michigan.
-He was receiving speech and occupational therapy.
-Jackie is currently a preschool teacher in the Duneland School Corporation’s Developmental Preschool program.
-She previously taught for eight years, drawing on her degrees in Early Childhood Education and Early Childhood Special Education.
+He has since been diagnosed with a rare chromosomal deletion disorder that is the cause of many of his delays.
+Her daughter also has an IEP for challenges that are related to ADHD and anxiety.
+Jackie is currently a lead teacher in the Duneland School Corporation’s Developmental Preschool program.
 Jackie has a passion for advocating for everyone in the Special Education community and joined the parent advocacy group to help other parents be the best advocate for their own child.
+She has the unique experience of being on both sides of special education and brings that lived experience to help parents in the community.

 Duneland School Corporation Parent Representative